jhruppert/PRECIP_Radar_Scan_TW/README.md

 This project visualizes the radar scanning strategy in the [PRECIP 2022](http://precip.org/) campaign for field oprators.

-For standard usage, the [notebook(update link)](https://github.com/yuhungjui/PRECIP_Radar_Scan_TW/blob/main/PRECIP_radar_scans_userdef.ipynb) pulls the latest radar image from CWB (https://www.cwb.gov.tw/V8/C/W/OBS_Radar.html), and plots the ranges and azimuths of the specified radar scans.
+For standard usage, the [notebook](https://github.com/jhruppert/PRECIP_Radar_Scan_TW/blob/main/PRECIP_radar_scans_userdef.ipynb) pulls the latest radar image from CWB (https://www.cwb.gov.tw/V8/C/W/OBS_Radar.html), and plots the ranges and azimuths of the specified radar scans.

 ## How to run?
 1. Choose the radars (S-Pol at Hsin-Chu or SEA-POL at Yonaguni, or both)